 - Identify independent variables and dependent variables from each of the following scenarios.
-Indicate levels of each independent variable: - security training - static and moving targets - (IM) are more productive than teams who use text-only IM
+Indicate levels of each independent variable: - A. A study investigating whether people who have attended a security training program generate and use more secure passwords than people who haven't received any security training - B. A research team examining the effectiveness of joysticks and trackballs for selecting static and moving targets - C. A research team examining whether virtual teams who use video instant messaging (IM) are more productive than teams who use text-only IM